SRI Education’s disability and inclusion program is serving millions of students and their families

 - Impact Evaluation of Response to Intervention Strategies (literacy)

 - NSF Co-organized Learning Environment for Middle School Science (CORGI-2)

 - NSF Inventing, Designing, and Engineering on the Autism Spectrum (IDEAS)

 - Center on Inclusive Software for Learning (CISL)

 Large-scale, longitudinal studies in special education

 Longitudinal studies of nationally representative samples enable researchers to observe the learning trajectories of students in special education across all disability categories and age ranges.

-After the Individuals with Disabilities Education Act was passed, SRI Education pioneered the special education and disability studies that documented the characteristics, outcomes and services for children and youth with disabilities.
-Beginning with the first National Longitudinal Transition Study, we have assembled a successful portfolio of longitudinal studies providing our partners with national information about the full range of students receiving services under the disability education act.
+After IDEA was passed, SRI Education pioneered the special education and disability studies that documented the characteristics, outcomes and services for children and youth with disabilities.
+Beginning with the first National Longitudinal Transition Study, we have assembled a successful portfolio of longitudinal studies providing our partners with national information about the full range of students receiving services under IDEA.
 By tracking students’ progress and observing the supports they receive at key points in their learning trajectories, we inform disability education policies and practices that continue to strengthen inclusion in schools.